Your Directors present the Sixty Sixth Annual Report together

 shareholders whose e-mail addresses are registered with the Company or their respective

-Participants (DP') in accordance with the circulars issued
+Depository Participants (DP?) to the Board on the in accordance with the

 disseminated to the stock exchanges. d.
 In compliance with Section 134(3)(a) and 92(3) of